What is Dialectical Behavior Therapy?

 Dialectical Behavior Therapy was first introduced by Marsha M. Linehan in the late 1980s.
 She was a psychology researcher from the University of Washington.
 She developed this therapy by modifying CBT in order to help people who have Borderline Personality Disorder and suicidal thoughts.

-After that, several researches were done.
-According to those researches, DBT is also effective in treating drug and alcohol abuse, depression, traumatic brain injuries, post-traumatic stress disorder, mood disorders, and binge eating disorder.
+After that, several types of research were done.
+According to those research, DBT is also effective in treating drug and alcohol abuse, depression, traumatic brain injuries, post-traumatic stress disorder, mood disorders, and binge eating disorders.

-Also, many other researches have proven that DBT is also effective in treating spectrum mood disorder and chemical dependence.
+Also, many other types of research have proven that DBT is also effective in treating a spectrum of mood disorders and chemical dependence.
 It also helps to survive sexual abuse.

 What are the Six Main Points of Dialectical Behavior Therapy?

 Dialectical Behavior Therapy stands on a structure of 6 main points.
 These points are the main principles of this therapy that helps people to develop a new type of thinking pattern and behavioral skills.

 Below are the 6 main points of DBT-

 - Acceptance and change- Positive change is possible when people accept the situation and look for alternatives.

 - Behavioral- Analysing problems is a must to replace those with a healthy alternative.